spring-cloud/spring-cloud-dataflow/README.md

-# Spring Common Security
+# Spring Cloud Common Security

-This repo holds the security configuration classes that are common across Spring (Spring Cloud Data Flow/Skipper for now) projects.
+This repo holds the security configuration classes that are common across Spring Cloud (Spring Cloud Data Flow/Skipper for now) projects that use **Role** based authentication/authorization for their runtime server application(s).